Neither (opera)

 Neither is the only opera by Morton Feldman, dating from 1977.
 Its libretto is a 16-line poem by Samuel Beckett.
 Composer and librettist had met in Berlin two years earlier with plans for a collaboration for Rome Opera.
 However, Beckett told Feldman that he himself did not like opera.
 Feldman had echoed Beckett’s sentiment, so that the work emerged in Rome as a setting for soprano soloist only, accompanied by orchestra.
-It could theoretically be termed a “monodrama”; however, given the creators’ disdain for opera, the label “anti-opera” fits better.